charliekranz/aishling_dreammarket/README.md

 - ### Branding
     - The Aisling name derived from the Irish word for dream - "Aisling"
     - Dreamshop
+    - The tagline helps reinforce the premise, that we live in a world where dreams can be manufactured, sold and shared
     - Clear iconography for key features and functions

 - ### Colours